Interlocking Brick Machine

 Preparing the concrete:

-Transferring the mortar to the hopper of the machine:
+Transferring the mortar to the machine:

 This is done with the help of the conveyor belt powered by an electric motor and a gearbox coupled to each other.